-You already know that being overweight is bad for your health, raising your risk of heart disease, certain cancers and myriad other conditions.
-And you know that BMI, or body mass index, is the best measure of whether you're overweight — right?
+You likely already know that having overweight is linked to a higher risk of heart disease, certain cancers and myriad other conditions.
+And you know that BMI, or body mass index, is the best measure of whether you have overweight — right?

 For years, BMI has been the gold standard for determining whether your weight falls in a healthy range.
 The formula is your weight in kilograms divided by the square of your height in meters (this can be hard to figure out on your own, but you can calculate it here.)

-But now, research suggests that where you store your weight may be just as important as how much you weigh.
-A study of over 155,000 postmenopausal women published July 2019 in the medical journal JAMA Network Open found that women with a normal BMI (between 18.5 and 24.9) whose waist circumference was over 35 inches were almost a third more likely to die from cancer or heart disease than women with smaller waists who were also at a healthy weight.
+But more recently, research has suggested that where you store your weight may be just as important as how much you weigh (if not more so).
+A July 2019 study of more than 155,000 postmenopausal women in JAMA Network Open found that those with a normal BMI (between 18.5 and 24.9) whose waist circumference was over 35 inches were almost a third more likely to die from cancer or heart disease than those with smaller waists who were also at a healthy weight.

 "A BMI can give us important health information, but it's not a perfect indicator — our research indicates that what's deep within your abdominal area is just as, if not more, important," study co-author Wei Bao, MD, PhD, an epidemiologist in the College of Public Health at the University of Iowa in Iowa City, tells LIVESTRONG.com.

 Why Is Belly Fat So Toxic?

 It's actually not your muffin top itself that's dangerous.
 "This type of stomach fat is known as subcutaneous fat, since it's right underneath your skin," explains Pamela Peeke, MD, MPH, an assistant professor of medicine at the University of Maryland and author of Body for Life for Women.

 Subcutaneous or "soft" belly fat is no more dangerous than the fat on your arms or thighs.